cchitsiang/awesome-stars/topics.md

 - [haolloyin/MrCode](https://github.com/haolloyin/MrCode) - A simple GitHub iPhone App that can cache Markdown content (include images in HTML) for read it later. 简单的 GitHub iOS 应用，缓存项目中的 Markdown 渲染之后的 HTML 及其图片方便稍后阅读
 - [openannotation/annotator](https://github.com/openannotation/annotator) - Annotation tools for the web.
 Select text, images, or (nearly) anything else, and add your notes.
 - [JakeWharton/ViewPagerIndicator](https://github.com/JakeWharton/ViewPagerIndicator) - Paging indicator widgets compatible with the ViewPager from the Android Support Library and ActionBarSherlock.
-- [IFTTT/dash](https://github.com/IFTTT/dash) - A simple Docker Compose wrapper command used in developing applications at IFTTT.
 - [IFTTT/SparkleMotion](https://github.com/IFTTT/SparkleMotion) - A ViewPager animator that animates Views within pages as well as views across pages.
 - [facebookarchive/rebound](https://github.com/facebookarchive/rebound) - A Java library that models spring dynamics and adds real world physics to your app.
 - [pedant/sweet-alert-dialog](https://github.com/pedant/sweet-alert-dialog) - SweetAlert for Android, a beautiful and clever alert dialog